Adnu100/AI_with_Maze/README.md

 # AI_with_Maze
 All the artificial intelligence algorithms implemented in Python for maze problem

+I hope this repository becomes useful to anyone who wants to learn and compare how different algorithms in artificial intelligence produce solution to same problem.
+Users can understand how an algorithm will behave and also compare times taken by different algorithms with the help of graphs.

 ## Introduction
 I implemented some algorithms used in AI like simple hill climbing, steepest ascent hill climbing, simulated annealing etc. Also, carried out their time analysis and also graphical simulation of them